 Besides keeping the home safe from rain and snow, quality roofs also retain heat in the winter and cool air in summer.
 So before purchase, you should also pose the question: How efficient are these shingles?
 If metal is in top form, it can save up to 40% of your electrical bills.
 However, if you choose a poor type, it can do you more harm than good.
 Tile shingles are also known as cool roofing.
 Since they are made from earthy materials like clay and ceramics, they have amazing insulator qualities, even better than wood itself.
 And we know how great wood is – since it is also used for windows and doors.

 Even though wood is an amazing insulator, has a large lifespan and is completely recyclable; it is very vulnerable to moisture and termites.
 This is why wooden shingles should be regularly maintained by homeowners, with clearing moss build ups and pesticides.
 On the other hand, tile shingles are extremely durable and require very little maintenance.
 Their only disadvantage is that they can break during a strong impact (like the falling of a large tree).
 Metal cannot break, but it bends and rusts with time.
 When in contact with extreme temperatures, metal also expands or contracts.

 If you are extremely environmentally conscious and you cannot afford solar shingles (extremely expensive when compared with other types), opt for a material who is sustainable and easily recycled.
 The hardest material to recycle is asphalt, even though some have succeeded in this difficult task.
 Next on the list is metal, but recycling is fairly easily accomplished.
 And the best shingles for saving the environment are wood and tiles.
-However, wooden shingles do require actual wood to be cut up and most comes from California redwood whose numbers are limited.
+However, wooden shingles do require actual wood to be cut up and most come from California redwood whose numbers are limited.
 To put your environmental conscience at ease – go for tiles.
-They are made from rough earthy materials which can be find almost everywhere and are complete 100% recyclable.
+They are made from rough earthy materials which can be found almost everywhere and are completely 100% recyclable.